makrai/notes/farha-22-iSarcasm-semeval.md

   1. The team ranking second, Naive, achieved an accuracy of 0.855.
 They used a RoBERTa model, initialised with the RoBERTa-large checkpoint, with a classification head appended
-  1. The team ranking third, YNU-HPCC (Zheng+ 2022), an accuracy of 0.805.
-They also used a RoBERTa model.
-They did
+  1. The team ranking third, YNU-HPCC (Zheng+ 2022), an accuracy of 0.805
+    * also a RoBERTa model
-     * not use any external datasets during training.
-We suspect the difference in performance between the second and third teams to be, at least in part, the result of data preprocessing and hyperparameter optimisation
+    * not use any external datasets during training
+  * We suspect the difference in performance between the second and third teams to be, at least in part, the result of data preprocessing and hyperparam opt

-## 5.6 Subtask C (Pairwise Sarcasm Identification) ~~ Arabic.
+## 5.6 Subtask C: Pairwise Sarcasm Identification in Arabic.
 Table 10

 * baselines, we utilised the models from subtask A. Since the task is to decide
 * leaderboard